-Athletes who use a heart rate monitor as a training aid need to identify their actual maximum heart rate in order to determine their appropriate training zones.
-Maximum heart rate (MHR) can be determined by undertaking a maximum heart rate stress test which although relatively short does require you to push your body and your heart to the very limit.
-It can also be predicted using a formula but the variation in actual MHR of 95% of individuals of a given age will lie within a range of ±20 beats/minute (Gellish 2007).
+Athletes who use a heart rate monitor as a training aid need to identify their actual maximum heart rate to determine their appropriate training zones.
+Maximum heart rate (HRmax) can be determined by undertaking a maximum heart rate stress test which, although relatively short, does require you to push your body and your heart to the very limit.
+It can also be predicted using a formula, but the variation in actual HRmax of 95% of individuals of a given age will lie within a range of ±20 beats/minute (Gellish 2007).

 Calculation of Maximum Heart Rate

-The easiest and best known method to calculate your maximum heart rate (MHR) is to use the formula
+The easiest and best-known method to calculate your maximum heart rate (HRmax) is to use the formula

 Research conducted by Gulati et al. (2010) identified that the traditional male-based calculation (220-age) overestimates the maximum heart rate for age in women.
-They investigated the association between HR response to exercise testing and age with 5437 women.
-It was found that mean peak heart rate for women = 206 - (0.88 x age).
+They investigated the association between heart rate response to exercise testing and age with 5437 women.
+It was found that the mean peak heart rate for women = 206 - (0.88 x age).

 Londeree and Moeschberger

-A paper by Londeree and Moeschberger (1982) from the University of Missouri-Columbia indicates that the MHR varies mostly with age, but the relationship is not a linear one.
+Londeree and Moeschberger (1982) paper from the University of Missouri-Columbia indicates that the HRmax varies mostly with age, but the relationship is not linear.
 They suggest an alternative formula of

-Londeree and Moeschberger (1982) looked at other variables to see if they had any effect on the MHR.
-They found that neither sex nor race makes any difference but they did find that the MHR was affected by the activity and levels of fitness.
+Londeree and Moeschberger (1982) looked at other variables to see if they had any effect on the HRmax.
+They found that neither sex nor race makes any difference, but the HRmax was affected by the activity and levels of fitness.

-Studies have shown that MHR on a treadmill is consistently 5 to 6 beats higher than on a bicycle ergometer and 2 to 3 beats higher on a rowing ergometer.
-Heart rates while swimming are significantly lower, around 14 bpm, than for treadmill running.
-Elite endurance athletes and moderately trained individuals will have a MHR 3 or 4 beats slower than a sedentary individual.
-It was also found that well trained over 50s are likely to have a higher MHR than that which is average for their age.
+Studies have shown that HRmax on a treadmill is consistently 5 to 6 beats higher than on a bicycle ergometer and 2 to 3 beats higher on a rowing ergometer.
+Heart rates while swimming are significantly lower, around 14 bpm than for treadmill running.
+Elite endurance athletes and moderately trained individuals will have an HRmax 3 or 4 beats slower than a sedentary individual.
+It was also found that well-trained over 50-year-olds are likely to have a higher HRmax than average for their age.

 Miller et al

-A paper by Miller et al. (1993) proposed the following formula as a suitable formula to calculate MHR
+A paper by Miller et al. (1993) proposed the following formula as a suitable formula to calculate HRmax

 Miller, Londeree and Moeschberger

-It is possible to estimate your exercise intensity as a percentage of VO2 Max from your training heart rate.
-Swain et al. (1994) using statistical procedures examined the relationship between %MHR and %VO2 Max.
+It is possible to estimate your exercise intensity as a percentage of VO2 max from your training heart rate.
+Swain et al. (1994) used statistical procedures to examine the relationship between %HRmax and %VO2max.
 Their results led to the following regression equation:

-The relationship has been shown to hold true across sex, age and activity.
+The relationship has been shown to hold across sex, age and activity.